Candy & Sweet Snacks

 Review

-Surprisingly, most of the texture and flavor is uniform for some reason.
+Surprisingly, most of the texture and flavor are uniform for some reason.
 The differences are subtle, having mostly a moderately sweet overall taste that leans towards a darkish chocolate.
 None of it comes across as weird or artificial; its flavors are inoffensive, but again, mostly the same throughout.
 In addition, if you take a handful and throw it in your mouth, it’s mostly semi-crunchy from all of its pieces.

 So yeah, no distinct peanut butter, yogurt, or other flavors it advertises here.
 Still, it’s decent enough, although I’d like its advertised flavors to be bolder and more standoutish.